-- Cleaner water—Tankless water heaters don’t accumulate water.
-That way, you regularly have pure, clean water that’s not rusty or scaly.
+- Better water—Tankless water heaters don’t accumulate water.
+That way, you regularly have pure, clean water that isn’t rusty or smelly.

 Midway Services is Here for Every One of Your Plumbing Issues

-Midway Services’s plumbing team in Clearwater can assist with repairing leaks, putting in low-flow equipment and presenting energy-saving improvements.
+Midway Services’s plumbing professionals in Clearwater can help by fixing leaks, putting in low-flow equipment and presenting energy-saving improvements.

-If it isn’t practical to have a overhaul accomplished, we can propose a state-of-the-art water heater to fulfill your household needs and finances.
+If it isn’t practical to have a repair accomplished, we can propose a state-of-the-art water heater to fulfill your household needs and finances.